Search the Dawes Final Rolls, 1898–1914

 Enrollment packets provide details about the individual and their family, including marriage, birth, and death information.
 They may include transcripts of interviews with family members or neighbors and correspondence regarding the enrollment.

 Allotment packets contain information about the individual's land allotment, plat maps, correspondence, and other documents.
 Enrollment and allotment packets vary in length from a single page to more than 100 pages.
-Please note that while Creek application packets are not available, you may still order allotment packets.
+Please note that while Muscogee (Creek) application packets are not available, you may still order allotment packets.

 Maps of Tribal Nation Land